msmarchena/presentations/1_getting_started_with_python.md

 ---

-## Slide 7: Creating Your First Virtual Environment 🌱
+## Creating Your First Virtual Environment 🌱

 ### Create a Project Folder